- Of Marina Kirkegaard

 For many years, suppliers focused on who could offer the most ITIL-processes in the solution.
 The focus has shifted and today organizations often have a good handle on the basic processes themselves.
 Therefore, it is good to investigate along the way how many and which processes you need.

-For example, have you so far used the basic support ITIL processes such as: Incident Management, Request Fulfillment, and Change Management and are the current processes the only thing you want in the new ITSM system, so be aware of this from the start of your market research.
+For example, have you so far made use of the basic support ITIL processes such as: Incident Management, Request Fulfillment, and Change Management and if the current processes are the only thing you want in the new ITSM system, be aware of it from the start of your market research.

 Solutions available on the ITSM market mostly contain several verified ITIL processes.
 It is therefore important to investigate whether in the long term you are interested in making use of more processes in the organization or perhaps expanding the use of the system to other areas in the organization such as e.g. Facility, HR, Security, etc.